stanleyhor/powerSite/README.md

 ## Run test
 To run jest test, please run this command: `npx jest`

-## Shortcut
+## Shortcuts
+After cloning the project, run `yarn`.
-There is a script to build and run the app.
-Try this command:
+Then, run this command to build and start the app:
 `./run.sh`

 ## Explore the app